-Winning over potential clients has been a huge part of my quick success as a creative entrepreneur.
-In only four short months, I launched my blog, have worked with over 30 different clients, and have made almost $3,000.
+Winning over potential clients has been a huge part of my quick success as a service provider.

-I get so many questions from other bloggers who are looking to launch an online business about how to get clients.
+I get so many questions about how to get clients from other women who are looking to launch an online business.
 So I figured that I would write a post detailing exactly how I make a good impression on potential clients and ultimately turn them into repeat customers and loyal followers.

 Have a good attitude.
 Be friendly.

 Right from the very beginning, and pretty much in all of my interactions with anyone online, I strive to sound like a person that people would want to work with.

 Your goal is to come off to everyone as friendly, helpful, and caring.
 View every single person you talk to as a potential client and start building a relationship with them.
 Don’t fake this — act like yourself, but make sure that you are putting effort into each interaction you have and that you seem like a person your potential clients would want to be friends with.

 I don’t recommend the “be their friend” tactic to everybody, but I think that in most online businesses, that should absolutely be a big part of your goal.

 Stand out as an expert in your niche.

 I find that Facebook groups can be really beneficial for helping you come across as an expert in your niche.
 Answer questions that potential clients have posted.
 Give free advice and be overly helpful.
 People remember it when you go out of your way to be of service to them.